crj341/nanoforce/README.md

 https://github.com/crj341/nanoforce/blob/master/AFM_tutorial.ipynb

 ## Prerequisites
 To use the tools you will need a few python packages (numpy, plotly, scipy and easygui).
-To install these type the following commands into a terminal window (unless you have installed the nanoforce package from PyPI, in which case they should have installed automatically):
+To install these type the following commands into a terminal window (unless you have installed the nanoforce package from PyPI (i.e. using pip), in which case they should have installed automatically):
 ```
 pip install numpy
 pip install plotly